NovakMarek/TeamGuru/README.md

+## Application Login Information

+To log in and use this application, you can use one of the following user accounts:

+## User 1
+- Username: jon
+- Password: password

+## User 2
+- Username: jane
+- Password: password

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.